Uninett/Argus/docs/user-manual.rst

    in the *Update incidents* toolbar that appears above the *Incidents table*.

-2. Provide an acknowledgement comment in the *Message* input field.
-Note that you can optionally provide a date when this acknowledgement is no longer relevant.
+2. Provide an acknowledgement comment in the *Message* input field that will be applied to all selected incidents.
+Note that you can optionally provide a date when these acknowledgements are no longer relevant.

 3. Press ``Submit``.